 Using JavaScript to Avoid Orphans

-In typography, orphans are often confused with widows (which I tackle in another article here), and occasionally also referred to as 'runts'.
+In typography, orphans are often confused with widows, which I cover in Using CSS to Deal with Widows, and occasionally also referred to as 'runts'.
 However you choose to refer to them, these are those annoying singleword lines that hang alone at the end of a block of text or paragraph:

 An excerpt from the letter written by Doc to Marty in Back to the Future II explaining the fate of the DeLorean after he (and it) travelled back to 1885.
 This type set demonstrates an orphan (or 'runt') word in the final line - highlighted in red.